 55. Compatible with

-- You have to compatible with this matter.
+- You have to be compatible with this matter.

 - He is compatible with learning English.

-- Mr Karim is compatible with making money in an illegal way.
+- Mr. Karim is compatible with illegally making money.

 56. Competent for